lore/www.lorejs.org/_includes/tutorial/step-4-5.md

 ### Start the Server

-Once the dependencies are instaled, start the server by running:
+Once the dependencies are installed, start the server by running:

 ```sh
 npm start